creativetimofficial/ct-vue-material-dashboard-pro/README.md

 - [Chartist](https://gionkunz.github.io/chartist-js/) for the wonderful charts
 - [Tristan Edwards](https://twitter.com/t4t5) for the [Sweet Alert2](https://sweetalert2.github.io/)
 - Kirill Lebedev for [jVector Maps](http://jvectormap.com/)
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Vue Material Dashboard PRO You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!